Andreas Winkelmann, July 2022

 Federative International Committee for Ethics and Medical Humanities (FICEM) of IFAA

-For more detail, see our recent Five Year Strategic Plan
+For more detail, see our Five Year Strategic Plan

 FICEM intends to be a think-tank and adviser for all ethical questions related to anatomical research, anatomical teaching, and anatomical collections and displays.
-It has been partly re-staffed at the last IFAA meeting in Beijing in August 2014, but will continue the efforts of the previous committee, which culminated in the issue of “Recommendations of Good Practice for the Donation and Study of Human Bodies and Tissues for Anatomical Examination” Until the next IFAA meeting in 2019, one of our tasks will be to raise awareness for these guidelines and to support those who may have difficulties adhering to them for cultural or religious reasons.
+It has been partly re-staffed at the last IFAA meeting in Beijing in 2014 and in London 2019, but will continue the efforts of the previous committee, which culminated in the issue of "Recommendations of Good Practice for the Donation and Study of Human Bodies and Tissues for Anatomical Examination".
+One of our tasks will be to raise awareness for these guidelines and to support those who may have difficulties adhering to them for cultural or religious reasons.

 In upcoming years, we intend to examine with an open and scientific mind the various ways of dealing with ethical issues in anatomical research and education, in order to: